 Lake Amistad is located near Del Rio, TX.
 Del Rio is located along the Mexico border 150 mi. west of San Antonio, Texas.
-Lake Amistad is a large, clean, deep reservoir that offers fishing and endless recreational possibilities.
+Lake Amistad is a large, clean, deep reservoir that offers world class bass fishing and endless recreational possibilities.

 Visibility in Lake Amistad varies according to the season and location.
 You could expect visibility of 20 to 25 ft. in the spring, and 8 to 15 ft. in the summer.
 Lake Amistad water temperature varies from about 55 degrees in the winter, to 85 degrees in the summer.
 Lake Amistad shoreline is almost always a deep bank or bluff.